laurenemilyto/cryptocurrency-clusters/README.md

 ### Recommendation

-* Based on my findings, there is not a clear pattern of cryptocurrency clusters.
-Cryptocurrencies cannot be clustered together.
+* Based on my findings, cryptocurrencies can be clustered together into 4 distinct groups.